mermaidpurse/wrapsher/docs/wrapsher.md

     - `meta version`: the module or program version
     - `meta source`: the source URL
     - `meta author`: the author
-    - `meta docs`: help documentation for the module or program. top-level (not in a `module`), this is used as help text in the standard option processing.
+    - `meta doc`: help documentation for the module or program. top-level (not in a `module`), this is used as help text in the standard option processing.
 See [Documentation Style](style.md) for more. **UNIMPLEMENTED**